One program ends and you’re already working on the next one, right?

 Type your notes, and place the event name and date clearly at the top of every page.
 Put your notes in two places: in the file for that event and in a master debriefing notes file.
 The master file enables you to benefit from notes you make from your Easter event when you’re planning your Harvest Party and so on.
 Simply file these chronologically with the most recent one in the front.
-Theoretically the most recent debriefing notes offer you the most help because you’ve addressed challenges from the previous ones.
+Theoretically, the most recent debriefing notes offer you the most help because you’ve addressed challenges from the previous ones.

 Just imagine reading through a stack of debriefing notes some day.
 You’ll see how much you and your ministry have grown, how much more efficient your team has become, and perhaps some things you overlooked when in the throes of planning.
 Debriefing is a great use of time, doesn’t have to be done too often, and leads to easier planning in the future.

-The author Patricia Meyers is the founder of childrenschurchstuff.com.
+Patricia Meyers was the founder of childrenschurchstuff.com.

 For more great ideas like this in every issue, subscribe today to Children’s Ministry Magazine!